po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/04-Day/04-Day-LessonPlan.md

   * 🙋 We can refer to supplemental material, read the [MDN Web Docs on document.location](https://developer.mozilla.org/en-US/docs/Web/API/Document/location), and stick around for office hours to ask for help.

-* Answer any questions before ending the class.
+* Answer any questions before proceeding.

 ### 22. FLEX (30 mins)